QuentinRa/blog.quentinra.dev/operating-systems/linux/commands/index.md

 $ shopt -pu nullglob
 ```

-> By default, if a pattern returns nothing, some commands fails.
+> By default, if a pattern returns nothing, some commands fail.
 This option will make any pattern without results return an empty "null" string.

 </details>
 </div><div>